Alexa 594 Tubulin

-Labeled Tubulin-Alexa Fluor® 594 is generated by reacting Alexa Fluor® 594 NHS Ester (Thermo Fisher A20104) with Cycled Tubulin™ (Cat.
-No. 032005), thereby covalently linking the dye to random tubulin surface lysines.
-Cycled Tubulin™ is >99% pure and polymerization competent.
-These properties are maintained during the labeling process by reacting Cycled Tubulin™ with the dye in its polymerized form and subjecting it to a final polymerization/depolymerization cycle.
-The final product displays maximum absorbance at 590 nm and a labeling stoichiometry ([dye]/[tubulin]) of 0.5-1.5 as determined by spectroscopic analysis (Figure 1).
+Labeled Tubulin-Alexa Fluor® 594 is generated by reacting Alexa Fluor® 594 succinimidyl ester with >99% pure tubulin protein, thereby covalently linking the dye to random tubulin surface lysines.
+Polymerization competency is maintained during the labeling process by reacting the dye with polymerized microtubules and subjecting the tubulin protein to a final polymerization/depolymerization cycle.
+The final labeled tubulin protein displays maximum absorption at 280 nm and 590 nm, and a labeling stoichiometry ([dye]/[tubulin]) of ~1.5 as determined by spectroscopic analysis (Figure 1).
+Specific labeling stoichiometries are indicated on the product label.
+Labeled Tubulin-Alexa Fluor® 594 is commonly visualized with a Texas Red filter set with maximum excitation/emission wavelengths of 590/617 nm (see images above).
 The product is cryopreserved at 20 mg/ml in 50 mM K-Glutamate and 0.5 mM MgCl2 (pH=7.0).

-- in vitro MT gliding assays and single molecule motor assays
+- in vitro microtubule gliding assays

-- speckle microscopy and live cell injection
+- live cell injection

 - in vitro nanoscale devices